 All concrete floors should be properly sealed.
-They are easily maintained with a sweeping broom on a daily basis.
+They are easily maintained with a sweeping broom daily.
 They may be cleaned with a detergent using a good mop and squeegee.
 Apply the detergent heavily on the floor; mop solution and squeegee to one location to be picked up with mop and wringer or wet/dry vacuum.
 Concrete floors should be sealed on a regular basis to allow them to be easily cleaned and to reduce dust.
+DO NOT wax concrete floors.